Affiliate disclosure: this article contains EaseUS affiliate links (link

 You deleted a file from the Recycle Bin 24h ago

 Recuva wins.
-Near-identical rate (97% vs 99%), totally free, faster scan (14 min vs 22 min on 1 TB).
+It performs about as well as EaseUS on this simple case, is totally free, and scans faster on a quick scan.
 No reason to pay for EaseUS in this case.

 You formatted an external drive by mistake

-EaseUS wins clearly.
-88% recovery vs 38% for Recuva on full format.
+EaseUS wins clearly on full format.
 The gap comes from the signature-based deep scan that rebuilds files from binary headers, where Recuva stops at the allocation table.

 Your drive turned RAW

-EaseUS wins very clearly.
-96% vs 42%.
+EaseUS wins very clearly on RAW disk.
 This is the textbook case where EaseUS's free tier (up to 2 GB) is useful for previewing, then the Pro tier restores everything.
 For the step-by-step playbook, see our corrupted external drive guide.

 You lost a partition (Disk Management)

-EaseUS wins very clearly.
-91% vs 18%.
-Recuva does not really rebuild lost partition tables — EaseUS's "deep scan on whole volume" function makes the difference.
+EaseUS wins very clearly on lost partitions.
+Recuva does not really rebuild lost partition tables - EaseUS's "deep scan on whole volume" function makes the difference.
 Pair with TestDisk for partition rebuild if you just want to restore access without extracting.

 You have a reused SD photo card

-EaseUS wins.
-84% vs 51%.
-Reuse overwrote part of the data — EaseUS rebuilds partially overwritten JPEG/RAW better thanks to wider signature recognition (Canon CR3, Sony ARW v4, Nikon NEF v4 included).
+EaseUS clearly outperforms Recuva here.
+Reuse overwrote part of the data - EaseUS rebuilds partially overwritten JPEG/RAW better thanks to wider signature recognition (Canon CR3, Sony ARW v4, Nikon NEF v4 included).

 You have a degraded RAID 5